Swedish Bombshell Anna Nyström Channels ‘Catwoman’ In Skintight Leather Pants

 Many fans would agree that everything does seem to look good on the blonde beauty, and that is likely because of her killer body.
 Her dedication to fitness means that she can look fantastic in yoga pants in one picture, and then switch to a sweater and mini skirt in the next, looking just as fantastic.

-With Halloween coming up, it remains to be seen if Anna will lean into this new found persona, or if she will choose an equally lovely costume for the night.
+With Halloween coming up, it remains to be seen if Anna will lean into this newfound persona, or if she will choose an equally lovely costume for the night.